FreeXR/freexr-guides/privatequest-setup.md

 > [!CAUTION]
 > This step is essential if you want to continue using root!

 Before we do anything else, you need to prevent your quest from accessing any of meta's servers.
 It's best to just completely block it off from the internet altogether during setup.

+But, in order to connect to our headset after privatequest has control of it, we do need a working wifi network!
+Just with no internet access.

 There are many ways you can do this.
 Either:
 - Shut off your home internet completely while you do setup
-- Block your quest's MAC address within your home router (using something like a parental control setting)
+- Block your quest's MAC address within your home router (using something like a parental control setting).
+Please note that a quest by default will use a randomized MAC address, and this is a per-network setting.
+When connecting your quest to a wifi network, make sure to set that to `use device MAC address` before connecting!
 - Use a pi-hole within your home network to block all of meta's servers
+- Use a mobile hotspot on your phone, and make sure to turn off mobile data so that your hotspot can't access the internet

 Whichever one you use, make sure your quest absolutely cannot access the internet!
 This is **crucial**.
 Check to make sure it absolutely cannot.